 Open Access at BIBB

-As part of the implementation of its Open Access Policy, a series of BIBB publications has been made directly accessible in accordance with the Open Access principle under the 3.0 or 4.0 CC Licence.
-Articles in the BIBB journal BWP are made available via Open Access after a retention period of twelve months.
+As part of the implementation of its Open Access Policy, all of BIBB’s specialist publications are now made directly accessible in accordance with the Open Access principle under the CC Licence BY-NC-ND 4.0.